 Fight the cold, and the off-season, by trying out some of our tips for keeping busy this fall and winter.

-3. Further your education.
 What’s hot in the real estate market right now?
 What skills do you need to build?
 Seek out courses to help fill these voids.
-Do you have some continuing ed courses to finish up before you renew your license?
+Do you have some continuing education courses to finish up before you renew your license?
 Slow periods are a great time to finish them.
 You can also seek out professional development courses on just about anything you want to learn about.
 And when spring and summer roll around, you’ll be at the top of your game.